ormushq/ormus/doc/otel_usage.md

 - `WithSpanOptionAttributes(attributes ...attribute.KeyValue) TracerOptions`

 ## Log echo requests

-In delivery layer you can register the otela log as below:
+In the delivery layer, you can register the Otel log as shown below:

 ```go
     s.Router.Use(middleware.RequestLoggerWithConfig(middleware.RequestLoggerConfig{